 The Final Order is the document which ends the civil partnership.

 Once you have received your Conditional Order, you have to wait 6 weeks and one day before you can apply for a Final Order.
 You should apply within 12 months of getting the Conditional Order.
 To apply for your Final Order, you need to complete form D36, which costs £45.

 If you are the Respondent in an application for ending a civil partnership then you will need to wait 3 months and one day to apply for your final order.
 The fee will be £155.
 If you are on a low income you may be eligible for a fee exemption and can complete the form EX160 when making the application.
 A court hearing will then be held.

 What happens with arrangements for the children?

-As part of the initial application for dissolution you will need to fill out part of the form with all details of children of the family.
-It is hoped that you and your partner will come to an arrangement between you about any children.
+On the initial application form for dissolution (form D8), you must include details of all children of the family.
+It is hoped that you and your partner will come to a joint private arrangement for the care of the children.

-Any disputes relating to arrangements for children should first try to be resolved through mediation (for more information see our page on Family mediation).
-If an agreement cannot be reached then you will need to resolve the dispute under section 8 Children Act 1989, for more information see our information pages on Contact and Residence.
+Any disputes relating to arrangements for children must normally first be addressed through mediation (for more information see our page on Family mediation).
+If an agreement cannot be reached, you can apply for a Child Arrangements Order under section 8 Children Act 1989.
+For more information, see our information pages on Contact and Residence.

-Once you have ended the civil partnership you should notify all relevant agencies of your change in circumstance.
+Once you have ended the civil partnership, you should notify all relevant agencies of your change in circumstances.

-In relation to the financial side of the divorce we would recommend you seek independent legal advice.
+In relation to financial aspects of the civil partnership, we would recommend you seek independent legal advice.